Hyde, Greater Manchester: Boxing

-World champion boxer Ricky Hatton was brought up on the Hattersley Estate and now lives in Gee Cross.
+World champion boxer Ricky Hatton was brought up on the Hattersley Estate and lived in Gee Cross.
 He fought against Floyd Mayweather Jr. and Manny Pacquiao, but lost on both occasions.
 Overall his record is 45-3, and at one point was 43–0.
 His association with the town led to the creation of a boxing gym and health club by Hatton Promotions.

 Water polo

 The Hyde Seal Swimming & Water Polo Club dominated water polo and swimming in England in the early years of the 20th century. and were three times world water Polo champions.

 Cricket

 Hyde Cricket and Squash Club play in the Cheshire County League and have their ground near Werneth Low.
-Flowery Field Cricket Club are part of the Lancashire County League.
+Flowery Field Cricket Club are part of the Greater Manchester Cricket League.
 Professional cricketer Len Hopwood was born in Newton.